 What is your business’s communication style?
 How do your employees communicate?

 Do you have people on-board that you know could aid in this intranet implementation, or will you need to find a new team to champion this project?

 How difficult will the adoption process be for your staff?

 What is your budget for this implementation process?

 What will training look like and who will conduct it?

-    How quickly do you want your intranet software up and running?
+How quickly do you want your intranet portal up and running?